didier13150/cobbler/README.md

     sudo mount -o ro /path/to/isos/CentOS-7-x86_64-DVD-1804.iso /mnt/centos

 We create our docker volumes.
-The last is optionnal if host kernel is upper or equal to 4.7
+The last is not mandatory if host kernel is upper or equal to 4.7

     docker volume create cobbler_www
     docker volume create cobbler_tftp